Freshta Kohistani

 Kohistani frequently organised events in the capital, Kabul, advocating women's rights in Afghanistan.
 She also used social media as a platform for her message and had a large following.

-In December 2020, she was assassinated near her home by gunmen on a motorbike in the Hesa Awal Kohistan District of Kapisa province in Afghanistan; she was 29 years old.
+In December 2020, she was shot and killed near her home by gunmen on a motorbike in the Hesa Awal Kohistan District of Kapisa province in Afghanistan; she was 29 years old.
 Her brother was also killed in the attack.
 The gunmen escaped.
 Before her death, Kohistani had asked for protection from the authorities after receiving threats.